pharring/EditorGuidelines/marketplace/overview.md

 ![Fonts and Colors](images/FontsAndColors.png)

-## .editorconfig support (VS 2017 and VS 2019 only)
+## .editorconfig support (VS 2017 and above)
-For VS 2017 and VS 2019, the position of guidelines can be overridden via settings in .editorconfig files.
+For VS 2017 and above, the position of guidelines can be overridden via settings in .editorconfig files.
 Set the `guidelines` property to a list of column values.
 The following example sets guidelines at columns 80 and 120 for C# and VB files and a single guideline at column 80 for all other files.

 ```ini